GLOBAL MARKETS-Euro, bond yields drive higher on ECB scale-back bets

 In Asia overnight, MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.4 percent as it pulled back from a two-year high hit on Monday.

-Japan's Nikkei ended down 0.5 percent, as the yen, at 111.900, also took advantage of the dollar's weakness.
+Japan's Nikkei share average ended down 0.5 percent, as the yen at 111.900 also took advantage of the weaker dollar.
 The banking and insurance sectors however outperformed on expectations of higher rates.

 The yield on U.S. Benchmark 10-year Treasury notes last stood at 2.22 percent, well up from Monday's 2.14 percent levels.